Casablanca: French rule and influence

 Europeans formed almost half the population of Casablanca.

-A 1937-1938 typhoid fever outbreak was exploited by colonial authorities to justify the appropriation of urban spaces in Casablanca.
+A 1937–1938 typhoid fever outbreak was exploited by colonial authorities to justify the appropriation of urban spaces in Casablanca.
 Moroccans residing in informal housing were cleared out of the center and displaced, notably to Carrières Centrales.

 World War II

 After Philippe Pétain of France signed the armistice with the Nazis, he ordered French troops in France's colonial empire to defend French territory against any aggressors—Allied or otherwise—applying a policy of "asymmetrical neutrality" in favour of the Germans.
-French colonists in Morocco generally supported Pétain, while politically conscious Moroccans tended to favour de Gaulle and the Allies.
+French colonists in Morocco generally supported Pétain, while Moroccans tended to favour de Gaulle and the Allies.

 Operation Torch, which started on 8 November 1942, was the British-American invasion of French North Africa during the North African campaign of World War II.
 The Western Task Force, composed of American units led by Major General George S. Patton and Rear Admiral Henry Kent Hewitt, carried out the invasions of Mehdia, Fedhala, and Asfi.
 American forces captured Casablanca from Vichy control when France surrendered 11 November 1942, but the Naval Battle of Casablanca continued until American forces sank German submarine U-173 on 16 November.

-Casablanca was the site of the Nouasseur Air Base, a large American air base used as the staging area for all American aircraft for the European Theatre of Operations during World War II.
+Casablanca was the site of the Berrechid Airfield, a large American air base used as the staging area for all American aircraft for the European theatre of World War II.
 The airfield has since become Mohammed V International Airport.

 Anfa Conference

 Casablanca hosted the Anfa Conference (also called the Casablanca Conference) in January 1943.
 Prime Minister Winston Churchill and President Franklin D. Roosevelt discussed the progress of the war.
 Also in attendance were the Free France generals Charles de Gaulle and Henri Giraud, though they played minor roles and didn't participate in the military planning.

-It was at this conference that the Allies adopted the doctrine of "unconditional surrender," meaning that the Axis powers would be fought until their defeat.
+It was at this conference that the Allies adopted the doctrine of "unconditional surrender", meaning that the Axis powers would be fought until their defeat.
 Roosevelt also met privately with Sultan Muhammad V and expressed his support for Moroccan independence after the war.
 This became a turning point, as Moroccan nationalists were emboldened to openly seek complete independence.

 Toward independence

 During the 1940s and 1950s, Casablanca was a major centre of anti-French rioting.

-7 April 1947, a massacre of working class Moroccans, carried out by Senegalese Tirailleurs in the service of the French colonial army, was instigated just as Sultan Muhammed V was due to make a speech in Tangier appealing for independence.
+On 7 April 1947, a massacre of working class Moroccans, carried out by Senegalese Tirailleurs in the service of the French colonial army, was instigated just as Sultan Muhammed V was due to make a speech in Tangier appealing for independence.

 Riots in Casablanca took place from 7–8 December 1952, in response to the assassination of the Tunisian labor unionist Farhat Hached by La Main Rouge—the clandestine militant wing of French intelligence.
 Then, on 25 December 1953 (Christmas Day), Muhammad Zarqtuni orchestrated a bombing of Casablanca's Central Market in response to the forced exile of Sultan Muhammad V and the royal family on 20 August (Eid al-Adha) of that year.